TileDB-Inc/TileDB-Cloud-Java/docs/InvitationApi.md

         InvitationApi apiInstance = new InvitationApi(defaultClient);
         String organization = "organization_example"; // String | name or ID of organization to filter String array = "array_example"; // String | name/uri of array that is url-encoded to filter
-        Integer start = 56; // Integer | start time for tasks to filter by Integer end = 56; // Integer | end time for tasks to filter by Integer page = 56; // Integer | pagination offset
+        String group = "group_example"; // String | name or ID of group to filter Integer start = 56; // Integer | start time for tasks to filter by Integer end = 56; // Integer | end time for tasks to filter by Integer page = 56; // Integer | pagination offset